RikkaApps/websites/shizuku/guide/setup.md

 For MIUI 11 and above, you must grant permission to user apps in Shizuku.
 This is because the custom permission is broken by MIUI, see [Shizuku #45](https://github.com/RikkaApps/Shizuku/issues/45) and [android-in-china/Compatibility #16](https://github.com/android-in-china/Compatibility/issues/16).

+Also, **DO NOT** use the scan feature in MIUI's "Security" app, since it will disable "Developer options".

 ### 2. ColorOS (OPPO) 💩

 You need to disable "Permission monitoring" in "Developer options".